nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 **Matplotlib** is a plotting library in the scipy ecosystem of libraries.

-In this post we will try to understand how to control the styling of a Matplotlib plot
+In this post we will try to learn how to set the size of a figure in matplotlib

 Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)